-2223.1 Visit.
+22232.1 Visit.

 The review committee shall visit the school.
-To the extent possible, the visit shall be coordinated by the Secretary with other agencies of state government that inspect such facilities.
+To the extent possible, the visit shall be coordinated by the commissioner Secretary with other agencies of state government that which inspect such facilities.

-2223.2 Report.
+22232.2 Report.

-The committee shall present a written recommendation regarding approval to the Secretary.
-A copy of the recommendation shall be provided at the same time to the applicant.
-The applicant shall be given 30 days to respond before the Secretary makes a recommendation regarding approval to the State Board.
-The report shall contain the findings of other agencies of state government that inspect such facilities.
+The committee shall present write a report, including a written initial recommendation regarding approval to the CommissionerSecretary.
+A copy of their recommendation shall be provided at the same time to the applicant.
+The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval is made by the CommissionerSecretary to the State Board.
+The report shall contain the findings of other agencies of state government which that inspect such facilities.